 1. Setting the Wrong Price

-Some Charlotte short sales are prices too high, some are too low, but short sales that sell quickly are those that are priced just right.
+Some short sales are prices too high, some are too low, but Charlotte short sales that sell quickly are those that are priced just right.
 Since short sales are different from traditional real estate sales, remember that your price must be attractive not just to the buyer but to the other parties involved as well such as the short sale bank, the buyer’s agent, and the buyer’s lender.
 It may seem impossible to please all these parties, but it has certainly been done many times.
 There is an art to pricing short sales.
 You have to work with a seasoned Charlotte short sale agent in order to do this.

 2. Working with an Inexperienced Charlotte Short Sale Agent

 Before working with a Charlotte short sale agent, make sure you ask the agent how many short sales he or she has closed in the past, apart from those he or she has listed.
 If most of the Charlotte short sale agent’s listings have been on the market for more than 90 days without receiving offers, then something is wrong with the agent.
-Most successful Charlotte short sales agents have at least 2 years of experience in negotiating with short sale banks.
+Most successful short sale agents have at least 2 years of experience in negotiating with short sale banks.
 Ask the 4 questions you should ask your Charlotte short sale agent, which you can read about more in one of my articles.

 3. Poor Marketing

-Some short sale agents falsely believe that price alone will attract buyers, and they persuade the seller to price the short sale at a ridiculously low amount, then when this is done, they refuse to market the home adequately.
+Some short sale agents falsely believe that price alone will attract buyers, and they persuade the seller to price the Charlotte short sale at a ridiculously low amount, then when this is done, they refuse to market the home adequately.
 This is a wrong practice and if your agent asks you to do this, better look for another agent.

-Charlotte short sales should be treated the same way as traditional sales and should be marketed properly.
+Short sales should be treated the same way as traditional sales and should be marketed properly.
 Your Charlotte short sale agent must be expose your short sale home to the widest pool of buyers possible, which involves posting it on major websites, MLS, direct mail marketing, and networking.